-Finding 1.
+- Finding 1.
 There are many types of GOF studies and not all of them have the same level of risks.
-Only a small subset of GOF research-GOF research of concern (GOFROC)-entail risks that are potentially significant enough to warrant additional oversight.
+Only a small subset of GOF research-GOF research of concern (GOFROC)-entail risks that are potentially significant enough to warrant additional oversight. - Finding 2.

-Finding 2.
 The U.S. government has several policies in place for identifying and managing risks associated with life sciences research.
-There are several points throughout the research life cycle where, if the policies are implemented effectively, risks can be managed and oversight of GOF research of concern could be implemented.

-Finding 3.
-Oversight policies vary in scope and applicability, and do not cover all potential GOFROC, therefore, current oversight is not sufficient for all GOF research of concern.

-Finding 4.
-An adaptive policy approach is a desirable way to ensure that oversight and risk mitigation measures remain commensurate with the risks associated with the research and the benefits of the research are being fully realized.
+There are several points throughout the research life cycle where, if the policies are implemented effectively, risks can be managed and oversight of GOF research of concern could be implemented. - Finding 3.
+Oversight policies vary in scope and applicability, and do not cover all potential GOFROC, therefore, current oversight is not sufficient for all GOF research of concern. - Finding 4.
+An adaptive policy approach is a desirable way to ensure that oversight and risk mitigation measures remain commensurate with the risks associated with the research and the benefits of the research are being fully realized. - Finding 5.

-Finding 5.
 There are life sciences research studies, including possibly some GOF research of concern, that should not be conducted because the potential risks associated with the study are not justified by the potential benefits.
 Decisions about whether specific GOFROC should be permitted will entail an assessment of the potential risks and anticipated benefits associated with the individual experiment in question.
-The scientific merit of a study is a central consideration during the review of proposed studies but other considerations, including legal, ethical, public health, and societal values are also important and need to be taken into account.

-Finding 6.
-Managing risks associated with GOF research of concern, like all life sciences research, requires both Federal-level and institutional oversight, awareness and compliance, and a commitment by all stakeholders to safety and security.
+The scientific merit of a study is a central consideration during the review of proposed studies but other considerations, including legal, ethical, public health, and societal values are also important and need to be taken into account. - Finding 6.
+Managing risks associated with GOF research of concern, like all life sciences research, requires both Federal-level and institutional oversight, awareness and compliance, and a commitment by all stakeholders to safety and security. - Finding 7.

-Finding 7.
 Funding and conducting GOF research of concern involves many issues that are international in nature.

-1059 Finding 1.
+Finding 1.
 There are many types of GOF studies and not all of them have the same level of risks.
-Only 1060 a small subset of GOF research-GOF research of concern (GOFROC)-entail risks that are potentially 1061 significant enough to warrant additional oversight.
-As with all life sciences research involving 1062 pathogens, GOF studies entail inherent biosafety and biosecurity risks.
+Only a small subset of GOF research-GOF research of concern (GOFROC)-entail risks that are potentially significant enough to warrant additional oversight.
+As with all life sciences research involving pathogens, GOF studies entail inherent biosafety and biosecurity risks.
 GOF research involving the generation of pathogens with pandemic potential involves the greatest risks.
-A laboratory accident 1063 1064 involving such a pathogen could potentially release a pathogen that could spread rapidly and efficiently 1065 through the human population.
-A laboratory pathogen with enhanced characteristics could also, if 1066 malevolently used, pose a greater threat to national security or public health than similar misuse
+A laboratory accident involving such a pathogen could potentially release a pathogen that could spread rapidly and efficiently through the human population.
+A laboratory pathogen with enhanced characteristics could also, if malevolently used, pose a greater threat to national security or public health than similar misuse involving a wild type pathogen.
+The probability that such events would occur is low but non-zero and the potential consequences are uncertain but potentially significant.

-- 1067 1068 - 1069 Gryphon's biosafety risk assessment identified - 1070 studies involving enhanced transmissibility, - 1071 enhanced pathogenicity, and evasion of immunity as - 1072 entailing the highest risks for coronaviruses, seasonal - 1073 influenza, and avian influenza.
-Manipulations that - 1074 increase transmissibility, increase pathogenicity, and - 1075 enable a pathogen to more readily spread through - 1076 the population have the greatest potential to - 1077 increase risk; in some strains even a moderate - 1078 increase might be a concern. - 1079 To help categorize studies based on the level of - 1080 concern stemming from their associated risks, the - 1081 working group has designated studies as: GOF - 1082 research and GOF research of concern - 1083 (GOFROC) (Figure 4).
-The term "GOF research" - 1084 would encompass all studies whereby some - 1085 characteristic of the pathogen is enhanced.
-The - 1086 vast majority of GOF research does not raise - any significant concerns; these studies do notentail novel or significant risks and are subject
+Gryphon's biosafety risk assessment identified studies involving enhanced transmissibility, enhanced pathogenicity, and evasion of immunity as entailing the highest risks for coronaviruses, seasonal influenza, and avian influenza.
+53 Manipulations that increase transmissibility, increase pathogenicity, and enable a pathogen to more readily spread through the population have the greatest potential to increase risk; in some strains even a moderate increase might be a concern.

+To help categorize studies based on the level of concern stemming from their associated risks, the working group has designated studies as: GOF research and GOF research of concern (GOFROC) (Figure 4).
+The term "GOF research" would encompass all studies whereby some characteristic of the pathogen is enhanced.
+The vast majority of GOF research does not raise any significant concerns; these studies do not entail novel or significant risks and are subject